 Although China-based JinkoSolar has started plans on a 400-MW panel assembly plant in Florida and South Korea-headquartered Hanwha Q CELLS recently said it is setting up a 1.6-GW module plant in Georgia, those projects aren’t contributing to a surge in American manufacturing today, right now.
 Chinese manufacturer CSUN confirmed with Solar Power World that it is expanding its Sacramento plant from 400 MW to 600 MW and should start producing U.S. modules this summer (the original plan was to begin producing modules in January 2018).
 Panasonic/Tesla has said it will pump out 1 GW of cells and panels from its New York facility, but ramp-up has been slow and unconfirmed.

 That leaves only a handful of actually functioning American panel assembly sites today.
-Mission Solar has a 200-MW (soon to be expanded to 400-MW) plant in Texas, Itek Energy has 210 MW of manufacturing capacity in Washington, Seraphim Solar has a 160-MW plant in Mississippi (with plans for an additional 200 MW), with a few smaller manufacturers in between.
+Mission Solar has a 200-MW (soon to be expanded to 400-MW) plant in Texas, Itek Energy has 210 MW of manufacturing capacity in Minnesota and Washington, Seraphim Solar has a 160-MW plant in Mississippi (with plans for an additional 200 MW), with a few smaller manufacturers in between.
 They may all be jointly taking advantage of a 2.5-GW tariff exclusion on imported cells, but 2.5 GW is a drop in the bucket compared to the expected 61.3-GW demand of installed U.S. solar over the next four years.
 All segments will be importing tariffed modules.

 “We’ve seen announcements, but it’s unclear to what extent capacity actually will grow,” said Dan Whitten, vice president of communications for SEIA, of manufacturing expansions.
 “We do know that any new manufacturing won’t begin to fill our nation’s demand for solar panels, so the increased costs of projects are real and unfortunate.”